Green spaces here, green spaces there, green spaces everywhere…

 Highgate Wood and the adjacent Queen’s Wood are part of a cluster of ancient woodland sites that are located within a five-kilometre radius of Highgate Village.
-These woods all managed to escape development and are a valuable vestige of a past landscape which comprised a mosaic of farmland, managed woodland and enclosed estate land for hunting.
+These woods all managed to escape development and are a vestige of a past landscape that comprised a mosaic of farmland, managed woodland and enclosed estate land for hunting.

 By contrast, in the area to the east of our walk – Finsbury Park – the green space was created to try and alleviate the deprivation of an impoverished part of the capital, rather than being a reason to move there in the first place.
-Finsbury Park was created in the mid 19th century as a ‘people’s park, to create a ‘green lung’ and escape from the unsanitary conditions in the surrounding slums.
+Finsbury Park was created in the mid 19th century as a ‘people’s park, to create a ‘green lung’ and an escape from the unsanitary conditions in the surrounding slums.
 The petition to create it read: “A park on the borders of a district so large as the borough of Finsbury, and containing a dense industrial population of nearly half a million, is universally admitted to be a public necessity.”
 The story of Alexandra Park is not dissimilar.

 And in the 20th century, we have had our own take on the importance of green spaces – and a lot have been to do with ‘re-naturing’ disused land – in this case, the Parkland Walk, which is an old railway that has been allowed to run wild.
 Just that act of doing nothing has created a space that is enjoyed by hundreds of thousands of people a year; and also has its very active protective society, the Friends of The Parkland Walk.
-Doing nothing is often better than doing something – plans were defeated in the 1980s to convert the old railways line into a relief road.
+Doing nothing is often better than doing something – plans were defeated in the 1980s to convert the old railway line into a relief road.

-Three very different types of green spaces, from very different eras, but all serving our deep-rooted desire for some green space around us to escape to and relax in; and all brought about and preserved by a group of active and passionate local residents.
+Three very different types of green spaces, from very different eras, but all serving our deep-rooted desire for some green space around us to escape into and relax in; and all brought about and preserved by a group of active and passionate local residents.

 Think of all the type of green spaces you can…think really hard…and I don’t think you could come up with a walk that explores more different types of green space than this one:

-- Public parks created by the council – Finsbury Park and Alexandra Park
+- Public parks created by the Council – Finsbury Park and Alexandra Park

 - A disused railway line – Parkland Walk